SruthiA2007/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EXE 03 : Correlation and regression for data analysis
+# DATE : 19.10.2024
 # Aim :

 To analyse given data using coeffificient of correlation and regression line